Learning 3D Texture-Aware Representations for Parsing Diverse Human Clothing and Body Parts: Conclusion

 \makeatletter {\Alph{section}} {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}} {A\arabic{figure}} {A\arabic{table}} {A\arabic{equation}}

 \makeatother

-The supplementary material provides full FPP and CCP results; definitions of the supervision losses; details on prompt variants and ensembling; extra qualitative examples—including dynamic mask-colour assignment, single and multi-human scenes, and challenging cases—and a discussion of limitations and ethical considerations.
+The supplementary material provides full FPP and CCP results, details on prompt variants and ensembling, prompts used for the qualitative examples, additional qualitative results (dynamic mask color assignment, single- and multi-human scenes, and challenging cases), and a discussion of limitations and ethical considerations.